 In the 1990s, vegan milks were such a tiny niche market that they were sold only in shelf-stable aseptic juice boxes.
-But the increasing popularity of vegan milk has made viable to begin using conventional paper milk cartons, and sell it in the dairy section alongside regular milk.
+But as sales of these products took off, it became commercially viable to begin using conventional paper milk cartons—and to place vegan milks right alongside cow’s milk in the dairy case.
+Predictably, this move drove already surging sales even higher.
 Most supermarkets now carry at least one brand of vegan milk, and a good natural foods store will carry a dozen or more varieties.

 Brands sold in aseptic packaging remain widely available, and it’s sensible to keep a few boxes in your pantry for camping trips, power outages, and disaster preparedness.
 These products typically keep for more than a year, but once opened they must be refrigerated and finished within a week or so.
-For everyday needs, it makes sense to purchase brands sold in the refrigerated section since the packaging is less wasteful and you’ll probably save money.
+For everyday needs, it makes sense to purchase brands sold in the refrigerated section since the packaging is less wasteful and the cost is lower.

 Vegan milks are made from a wide variety of beans, nuts, seeds, and grains.
-Most popular brands are made from: soy, pea protein, almonds, hazelnuts, hemp seeds, rice, or oats.
+Most popular brands are made from: soy, almonds, cashews, hazelnuts, pea protein, hemp seeds, rice, or oats.

 Given how many varieties of vegan milk exist, it’s no surprise that nutrition varies drastically from one product to the next.
 Some brands are incredibly nutritious, while others are scarcely more nutritious than sugar water.
 The three most important nutrients to consider are protein, sugar, and calcium.
 Additionally, Vitamin D and iodine deserve a mention.
 Let’s take a look at each of these nutrients.

-Soy milks contain more protein than most other vegan milks—nearly a gram of protein per ounce.
+Soy milks contain more protein than most other vegan milks—many soy milk brands offer nearly a gram of protein per ounce.
 Other vegan milks can contain shockingly little protein.
 Even though almonds are protein-rich nut, most almond milk brands provide only tiny amounts of protein.
 For instance, most soy milks contain around seven grams of protein per serving, compared to around one gram provided by most almond milks.
 Coconut milks usually have even less protein than almond milk—so little that they can practically be considered protein-free.

 As impressive as soy milk is when it comes to nutrition, a product called Ripple, which is made from organically grown peas, is even better.
 In fact, Ripple’s unsweetened variety is probably the most nutritious choice of any widely-distributed vegan milk.
 The product has a bit more protein than does soy milk, 50 percent more calcium than cows’ milk, vitamin D fortification, and each serving contains omega 3s along with 32 milligrams of DHA.